SUMMER NYC 2020 – F.A.Q

 What is the difference between the Broadway Vocal Intensive and the EXCEL Teen Intensive?

 The major difference between these two program is that in our EXCEL Teen Intensive, students are able to choose a “Major”.
 In the EXCEL Teen Intensive students choose between being a “Vocal Major” or “Acting Major” which determines whether they will focus primarily on their monologues or their vocal selections in preparation of the Final Showcase on Friday.
 Students in the Broadway Vocal Intensive work primarily on a vocal selection in preparation of their Final Showcase.
 Both the Vocal Intensive and the EXCEL Teen Intensive programs allow students the opportunity to develop their vocal, acting, and dance skills in a variety of classes throughout the week.

 What is the difference between Session 1 and Session 2 of the EXCEL Teen Intensive?

 There are only a couple of minor differences between the two sessions.

-- Difference #1: Session 2 will be the larger of the two Sessions with 5 total groups (2 Acting Majors, 3 Vocal Majors), while Session 1 is the smaller of the two Sessions with 3 total groups (1 Acting Majors, 2 Vocal Majors).
+- Difference #1: Session 2 will be the larger of the two Sessions with five (5) total groups (2 Acting Majors, 3 Vocal Majors), while Session 1 is the smaller of the two Sessions with three (3) total groups (1 Acting Majors, 2 Vocal Majors).
 Each group ranges from 14 to 16 students total.

 - Difference #2: In the afternoon, all EXCEL Teen Intensive students will focus on developing their dance skills.
 Students in Session 2 will supplement half of their afternoon dance workshops with rehearsal for an Opening or Closing Number for Friday’s Final Showcase.
-Students in Session 1 will not have an Opening and Closing Number for their showcase and will spend their afternoons in dance workshops.
+Students in Session 1 will not have an Opening and Closing Number for their showcase and will spend their afternoons in dance workshops and special workshop experiences.

 Are lunches provided at Broadway Workshop or are we required to bring our own lunch?